y0f/Asura/README.md

 ## Web UI

-Asura includes a lightweight built-in dashboard implemented with HTMX, TailwindCSS, and Alpine.js.
-No Node.js runtime required — the CSS is pre-built and committed.
+Built with HTMX, Tailwind, and Alpine.js.
+No Node.js — CSS is pre-built and committed.

 ![Web UI](assets/webpanel.png)